Old Mrs. Fitzgerald

 Old Mrs. Fitzgerald is a 1939 detective novel by the British writer Anne Hocking.
 It was the first novel in her long-running series featuring Chief Inspector William Austen of Scotland Yard.
 Austen was one of a large number of investigators operating during the Golden Age of Detective Fiction.
+It was originally serialised in The Sunday Post.
+Reviewing the novel for The Observer Maurice Richardson wrote a favourable review..